Dipolariton propagation in a van der Waals TMDC with {\Psi}-shaped channel guides and buffered channel branches: Simulation Method

 \section{Simulation Method}

 We model our system of dipolariton propagation in a TMDC with a $\Psi$-shaped channel using previously considered models for dipolariton based optical transistors using TMDC's \cite{Serafin17}.
 In particular, we consider the propagation of dipolaritons controlled by an external electric field $E$ generated by an external voltage acting on the charges found in the MoSe$_2$ layer of the TMDC heterostructure as seen in Fig.1.
-In our approach, we consider the diffusive dynamics of the dipolariton gas at scales much larger than the dipolariton mean path and describe the dipolariton gas using the quasi-classical stochastic driven dissipative diffusion equation for a polariton wave packet.\cite{Kolmakov:33}:
+The polariton source is generated at the stem on the left side of the $\Psi$-shaped channel as seen in Fig. 1. whereby direct excitons are created in the excitation spot of characteristic size 10-20$\mu$m.
+More precisely in our model, polaritons are added at time intervals dt with a Gaussian spatial distribution at the laser spot center located at the base of the stem of the channel on the left side of Fig. 1.
+The voltage generated acts upon the charges in the MoSe2 layer of the TMDC, thus enabling us to control the routing of dipolaritons in the channel.
+To describe this stochastic model for the dipolariton gas we use the Langevin equation \cite{Ohzeki_2015} for the center of mass coordinate \textbf{r}(t) of polariton wave packets\cite{Kolmakov:33}

-The first term in Eq.(1) \textbf{F}(\textbf{r},t) represents the external force acting on the dipolaritons, the second term $\eta_{\rm dip}$ is the dipolariton mobility, whilst $D$ is the diffusivity, and $d\textbf{$\xi$}(t)$ the differential of a Weiner process \cite{Kolmakov:33}.
-The force acting on polaritons is set to $\textbf{F} = -\nabla{U_{\rm eff}{(r)}}$.
-Polariton addition to the system is modeled using $\delta t $ which represents a Gaussian probability distribution.
-Eq.(1) has been shown to provide many advantages, among them being computational effectiveness for a system of large particles and off lattice properties \cite{Deng199}.
-The stochastic nature of Eq.(1) has been applied in other models such as ones studying the diffusive properties of gases \cite{Carusotto2013} and nanoparticles in fluids \cite{Ladd10}.
-This computational model follows the same physics and identical system parameters as described when considering this system with a Y-shaped channel guide \cite{Serafin17}.
-The model parameters are summarized in table 1 and their properties and derivations can be found in investigations of similar systems\cite{Serafin17,Kolmakov:33}.
+The first term in Eq.(1) $\bm{F}(\bm{r}(t))$ represents the external force acting on the dipolaritons \cite{Kim2}, the second term $\eta_{\rm dip}$ is the dipolariton mobility, whilst $D$ is the diffusivity, and $\bm{\xi}(t)$ the differential of a Wiener process \cite{Kolmakov:33}.
+The reason for modeling our system with Eq.
+(1), is that it models fluctuation of particle density in the polariton gas and has shown to provide computational effectiveness for a system of large particles and those possessing off lattice properties \cite{Deng199}.
+Eq.(1) has been applied in other models such as ones studying the diffusive properties of gases \cite{Carusotto2013} and nanoparticles in fluids \cite{Ladd10}.
+Eq.
+(1) does not follow a detailed balance condition in our case due to non-zero fluxes of particles and damping our state is not in equilibrium and thereby does not satisfy this condition\cite{Ohzeki_2015}.

+This computational model adhreres to the same physics and identical system parameters as described when considering this system with a Y-shaped channel guide \cite{Serafin17}.
+The model parameters are summarized in Table 1 and their properties and derivations will be briefly reviewed here.

+Our simulations for the dipolariton dynamics for our system are taken at room temperature; that is, T = 300 K. The lower dipolariton mass is calculated as follows